-28.2% of those living in the District of Columbia have no Internet access available to them personally, despite the fact that 100% of the state can get high speed wireless Internet of up to 10 Mbps.
-This shortage of Internet is purely economic, and shows the digital divide amongst those with differing income brackets.
+28.2% of those living in the District of Columbia have no internet access available to them personally, despite the fact that 100% of the state can get high speed wireless internet of up to 10 Mbps.
+This shortage of internet is purely economic, and shows the digital divide among those with differing income brackets.

 The District of Columbia offers the best choice in providers.
 Over 98% of DC residents have 3 or more providers offering them service.